Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ```

+## Add a Middleware and fix the Model

+Middleware are just "functions" that will assist your server to run appropriate tasks.

-## Add a Middleware and fix the Model : The Middleware needs to be place at the top of the server.js bellow the environment variables
+The Middleware needs to be place at the top of the server.js, right bellow the environment variables

 ```
 //=============================